✈ Free worldwide shipping on all orders

 Weight Capacity and User Considerations

-Safety and comfort both depend on choosing a hammock system with appropriate weight capacity for all intended users.
-Manufacturers provide maximum weight ratings, but experienced hammockers recommend staying at least 50-75 pounds (22.7-34 kg) below this limit for optimal comfort and longevity.
+Safety and comfort both depend on selecting a hammock system with appropriate weight capacity for intended users:

 Additional Features and Accessories